AABearBots/First-Closed-Doors-Competition/README.md

         }
       ],
       "plotters": []
-    }, # <-- Add this comma and change your info below {
+    }, # <-- ADD THIS COMMA AND CHANGE YOUR INFO BELOW {
       "codeName": "AASpartans",
       "displayName": "AA Spartans",